ramosrenzo/Recipes-Research/README.md

 <iframe src="assets/mins_dist.html" width=800 height=600 frameBorder=0></iframe>

 After running the permutation tests, we then calculate the p-value to be 0.25.
-Using a significance level of 0.05, we can see that 0.25 > 0.05, which means that we fail to reject the null hypothesis.
-Based on the results, the missingness of the description column is MCAR, due to the description column not being correlated with the minutes.
+Using a significance level of 0.05, we can see that 0.25 > 0.05, which means that we fail to reject the null hypothesis that description does not depend on minutes.
+Based on the results, the missingness of the description is MCAR, since description is not dependent on minutes.

 > Description and Number of Steps